5 Reasons I Love Being a Vegan

 The positive effects on my body

 Veganism is the easiest diet I’ve come across.
-People (and lots of celebrities) who go vegan rave about how fit they get, no longer struggle to lose weight, and how they have so much energy now.
+People (and lots of celebrities) who go vegan rave about how fit they get, how they no longer struggle to lose weight, and how they have so much energy now.
 Many see their acne clear up, and for some it’s even cured their [insert any number of diseases here — take your pick].
-Michelle Pfeiffer, Kim Basinger, Natalie Portman, Christie Brinkley and other celebs can’t stop talking about how their vegan diet is keeping their skin looking so young.
+Michelle Pfeiffer, Kim Basinger, Olivia Wilde, Natalie Portman, Christie Brinkley and other celebs can’t stop talking about how their vegan diet is keeping their skin looking so young.
 (Google this: vegan people before and after.)

 “Luckily we know that you can get your protein source from many different ways; you can get it through vegetables if you are a vegetarian.
 I have seen many body builders that are vegetarian and they get strong and healthy.” ~ Arnold Schwarzenegger

 Vegan restaurants are hella awesome.
 Seriously.
 They are surprisingly creative with ingredients and flavoring.
 Now that I’m vegan, I don’t struggle to find variety in my meals.
 All that, and I don’t have to worry about getting sick from e coli, bird flu, or waited-just-a-little-too-long leftovers.

 This is not to say that finding food options when eating out with friends isn’t challenging — it can be.
 But I never leave the restaurant with that heavy, bloated feeling that I used to get.
 I always feel clean, nourished and energized.
 So, to me, it’s well worth the effort.